timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

-# How to set up a Prometheus endpoint for a managed service for TimescaleDB database
+# How to set up a Prometheus endpoint for Managed Service for TimescaleDB
 You can get more insights into the performance of your managed service for TimescaleDB database by monitoring it using [Prometheus][get-prometheus], a popular open-source metrics-based systems monitoring solution.
-This tutorial takes you through setting up a Prometheus endpoint for a database running in a [managed service for TimescaleDB][timescale-mst].
-To create a monitoring system to ingest and analyze Prometheus metrics from your managed service for TimescaleDB instance, you can use [Promscale][promscale]!
+This tutorial takes you through setting up a Prometheus endpoint for a database running in a [Managed Service for TimescaleDB][timescale-mst].
+To create a monitoring system to ingest and analyze Prometheus metrics from your managed service for TimescaleDB instance, you can use [Promscale][promscale].

 This exposes metrics from the [node_exporter][node-exporter-metrics] as well as [pg_stats][pg-stats-metrics] metrics.

 ## Prerequisites
 To proceed with this tutorial, you need a Managed Service for TimescaleDB database.
-To create one, see these instructions for how to
-[get started with Managed Service for TimescaleDB][timescale-mst-get-started]
+To create one, see these instructions for how to [get started with Managed Service for TimescaleDB][timescale-mst-get-started]

-## Step 1: Enable Prometheus service integration
+## Enable Prometheus service integration
 In the navigation bar, select 'Service Integrations'.
 Navigate to the service integrations, pictured below.